 We do not want to consider it; however, the most useful systems need a backup system.
 Today’s aircraft built with systems in the event of a disastrous failure.

 Ram Air Turbine (RAT) – popularly called RAT in the aviation industry, this small turbine can be employed as a different emergency hydraulic or electric energy source in case of a catastrophic collapse.
-Even a propeller-like turbine, which stored in a compartment at the fuselage or wing, then falls down under the plane and generates power from the air stream while being connected to a hydraulic pump or a power pump.
+Even a propeller-like turbine, which is stored in a compartment at the fuselage or wing, then falls down under the plane and generates power from the air stream while being connected to a hydraulic pump or a power pump.
 The RAT offers power to vital systems, which include flight controls and instrumentation, in addition to navigation and communication equipment, which aids the pilot in landing the plane safely in an emergency.

-Auxiliary Power Unit (APU)–Did you ever wonder how the air conditioning and electricity operate on the airplane when the engines are not functioning?
+Auxiliary Power Unit (APU)–Did you ever wonder how the air conditioning and electricity operate on an airplane when the engines are not functioning?
 If this is the case, you can be thankful for the APU should you find yourself sitting on a plane while it’s being serviced or prepared for your flight.
 This turbine is in the back of the aircraft and provides the aircraft systems with electric power, compressed air, and air pressure.

 4. Secret Sleeping Area

-A prolonged-haul flight is tough enough on passengers but think of being a pilot or flight attendant attempting to do it through a 14-hour in a day.
+A prolonged-haul flight is tough enough on passengers but think of being a pilot or flight attendant attempting to do it through a 14-hour a day.
 It’s a grueling job, so several planes, like the Boeing 777 and 787 planes, have covert passageways that allow staff can get a bit adequate shuteye, according to Insider.
 A lock-up door near the front of the aircraft or a door standing as an overhead bin hides the doorway to a set of beds, kept secret with thick curtains.

 5. Holes in the Windows

 You may have already pointed out that your plane window is made of three panes of glass.
-This feature guard against the pressure drop in the air.
+This feature guards against the pressure drop in the air.
 The outside air pressure falls compared to the pressure in the plane, after flying.
 That center pane of glass with all the gaps inside it is helping you to balance things out.
 That glass is, meanwhile, protected by the shattering.

 6. Non-Popping Tires

 They are created to survive incredible weight loads (38 tons!) and can hit the ground at 170 miles per hour farther than 500 times before ever requiring getting a retread.
-Furthermore, airplane tires overstated to 200 psi, which is roughly six times the pressure applied in a car tire.
-If an aircraft does require new tires, floor crew just jack up the airplane like you would a car.
+Furthermore, airplane tires are overstated to 200 psi, which is roughly six times the pressure applied in a car tire.
+If an aircraft does require new tires, the floor crew just jack up the airplane like you would a car.

 7. Sky Marshals

-The sky marshal covers in plain sight to continue to keep you safe, and in case you’re lucky, you won’t ever figure out which passenger she or he actually he is.
+The sky marshal covers in plain sight to continue to keep you safe, and in case you’re lucky, you won’t ever figure out which passenger she or he actually is.
 He won’t intervene in situations together with passengers and drunk but will measure in for suspected acts of even more severe dangers or terrorism.
 Weapons are carried by them but will merely use them in extreme situations.

 8. Hooks on the Wings